bitbomdev/minefield/README.md

 ## What is a Roaring Bitmap

-[Roaring bitmaps](https://github.com/RoaringBitmap/roaring) are a data structure that creates ginormous bitmaps.
+[Roaring bitmaps](https://github.com/RoaringBitmap/roaring) are a data structure that creates ginormous bitmaps (bitmasks).

 A regular bitmap is an extremely space-efficient Set (Or in languages that don't use Sets, a `map[int] bool`).
 A Roaring Bitmap is a regular bitmap on steroids.